Factbox: A scorecard of key players in U.S. special counsel Russia probe

-(Reuters) - U.S. Special Counsel Robert Mueller and other federal prosecutors have been investigating whether President Donald Trump’s 2016 campaign conspired with Russia and whether the president unlawfully tried to obstruct the inquiry.
+(Reuters) - U.S. Special Counsel Robert Mueller has submitted his report on the investigation of whether President Donald Trump’s 2016 campaign conspired with Russia and whether the president unlawfully tried to obstruct the inquiry.

-Mueller has handed in the keenly awaited report on his probe, the Justice Department said on Friday.

-U.S. intelligence agencies have concluded Russia interfered in the presidential election with a campaign of hacking and propaganda to sow discord in the United States and damage the Republican Trump’s Democratic opponent, Hillary Clinton.
-Russia denies it.
-Trump has denied collusion and obstruction of justice.
+Attorney General William Barr issued a summary of the report on Sunday saying Mueller found no evidence that any member of Trump’s election campaign conspired with Russia during the election.

 Trump’s eldest son set up a June 2016 meeting at Trump Tower in New York with a Kremlin-linked lawyer, Natalia Veselnitskaya, and other Russians who had offered damaging information on Clinton.
 In an email after being promised the Clinton “dirt,” Trump Jr. wrote “I love it.”
 When news of the meeting broke in July 2017, Trump Jr. issued a statement saying the meeting was set up to discuss adoption policy, not politics, before later admitting he had been expecting intelligence on Clinton.